 Knauer, Etude n.
 70.

-The video must be sent by March 20, 2019, via WeTransfer to us, at: WorldPercussionMovement@gmail.com.
-The candidate must send the video file to be nominated with the following information: name, last name, mobile number and e-mail address.
+The video must be uploaded to your YouTube channel and the link must be sent to us by email - no later than August 15th - at the following address: email@example.com The candidate must send the video file to be nominated with the following information: name, last name, mobile number and e-mail address.

 MASTER CLASS FEE: